mariadb-corporation/mariadb-columnstore-api/docs/reference/types.rst

    Sets the decimal to an supplied integer value.

    :param value: The value to set
+   :raises ColumnStoreException: When an invalid value is supplied

 .. cpp:function:: ColumnStoreDecimal::ColumnStoreDecimal(std::string& value)

    Sets the decimal to the contents of a supplied :cpp:type:`std::string` value (such as ``"3.14159"``).

    :param value: The value to set
+   :raises ColumnStoreException: When an invalid value is supplied

 .. cpp:function:: ColumnStoreDecimal::ColumnStoreDecimal(double value)